Skip to main content

 Ray - use the Digital audio IN port

-Beam, Arc & Amp
+Beam, Arc, Arc Ultra & Amp

-If you’re using a Beam, Arc or Amp as computer speakers, there’s one extra step.
+If you’re using a Beam, Arc, Arc Ultra or Amp as computer speakers, there’s one extra step.
 You’ll need to make use of the Sonos Optical Audio Adapter that is included with your product (excluding Amp).
 Most computers send a regular HDMI audio stream over their HDMI ports, whereas these products require an HDMI-ARC audio signal.
 These are not the same.
 Unless you are using a TV equipped with HDMI-ARC as your monitor, connecting via HDMI-ARC won’t be possible.
 If that does apply to you, you can check this FAQ to find out how to set up your Beam, Arc or Amp.

 How to use the Sonos Optical Audio Adapter